Does your car insurance and registration have to be under the same name?

 In all of these cases, you may also have the option of being added to or adding someone else to a shared insurance policy.
 But you may find that the most affordable or simplest option for you is to purchase car insurance that covers a vehicle owned by someone else.

 Non-owner car insurance is a form of coverage intended for drivers who don’t own cars but frequently rent or borrow vehicles.
-In terms of what it covers, non-owner car insurance is similar to liability coverage.
+In terms of what it covers, non-owner car insurance is similar to liability auto insurance coverage.
 Here’s an overview of what non-owner car insurance protects you from:

 - Damage to other drivers as the result of a car accident (medical expenses)